yumi269/mobile-portfolio/README.md

 ### Getting started

-Start by creating an account (if you haven't used Github before) and then fork of this repository by clicking on 'Fork' on the top right corner of this page).
+Start by creating an account (if you haven't used Github before) and then fork this repository by clicking on 'Fork' on the top right corner of this page).

 #### Objective: Optimize PageSpeed Insights score for index.html